Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 1. Prepare

-• Prior to starting development, read the Pack Review Summary and Pack Review Checklist below.
-This will help you create a Pack that can easily pass the review process.
-Decide on the problems you’re trying to solve, and determine the dataset(s), Sources, and Destinations you’re going to work with.
+• Prior to starting development, read this topic’s Pack Review Summary and Pack Review Checklist.
+These resources will help you create a Pack that can easily pass the review process.
+Decide on the problems you’re trying to solve, and determine the dataset(s), data senders, and data receivers you’re going to work with.

-• Development is generally done in your own Cribl environment, using saved samples to build out pipelines.
+• You’ll generally develop Packs in your own Cribl environment, using saved sample data files to build out Stream/Edge Pipelines, or using Search Datasets to build Search Dashboards.
 During this stage, you might consider working collaboratively within Cribl’s Community Slack #packs channel.
-When the Pack is ready for review, export the .crbl file using the Cribl UI.
+When the Pack is ready for review, export it as a .crbl file, using the Cribl UI.

-• Cribl strongly recommendeds that you test the Pack yourself, in your own environment.
-To test that all content was exported correctly, import your Pack into a fresh Cribl environment, such as a newly created Docker instance, or to a newly created Worker Group in your Cribl environment.
+• Cribl strongly recommends that you test the Pack yourself, in your own environment.
+To verify that all content was exported correctly, import your Pack into a fresh Cribl environment.
+For Stream or Edge, this might be a newly created Docker instance, Worker Group, or Fleet.
+For Search, this might be a different Cribl Search Workspace.
 Upload the Pack, then use the Pack Review Checklist to verify that the Pack will pass review.

 • Sign into, or create an account on, the Cribl Packs Dispensary site.
 You can use your Cribl.Cloud account’s email address to create the Cribl Packs Dispensary account.